ransel117/rangine/README.md

 ```

 ## Contribute
 Feel free to make contributions!
-Try to fit in with the current code base which may change.
+Try to fit in with the current codebase which may change.

 ## TODO (in no particular order)
 - add audio